Skip to main content

 Description

+The COVID pandemic and the corresponding public health efforts to mitigate its toll prompted widespread debate about the appropriate extent of government authority.
 The 2014 Ebola outbreak in West Africa was called a “moral failure.”
 The former mayor of New York City, Michael Bloomberg, has been called a “finger-wagging nanny” because of his public health efforts, such as attempting to ban the sale of some large sugary drinks.
 What do these claims mean?
 What are the ethical values and the assumptions about public health underlying claims like these?
 This course examines these ethical questions and others, as they bear on a range of topics in public health.

 Provides an introduction to ethical issues in public health.
 Considers how the pursuit of public health can come into conflict with important values and ethical concerns, such as individual autonomy, privacy, and social justice.
 Considers the ethical values and moral imperatives that underlie and support public health efforts, and the ethics of a range of public health programs and public health policies, across multiple different public health issues, including obesity prevention, tobacco control, childhood vaccination efforts, and other topics.